 Infrastructure: Roads, railways, airports, ports and power generation are the lifelines of a nation's economy.
 A better infrastructure ensures a better economic activity leading to overall prosperity.

 The above mentioned list is not all inclusive but they are more important than other goals which are not mentioned here.
 To assess the development of a country or a state or a district, etc. we need to analyze a combination of development goals.
 Let us look at following table to understand the meaning of development.

-In spite of being the richest state, Punjab shows a very high child mortality rate compared to Kerala.
+In spite of being the richest state, Maharashtra shows a very high child mortality rate compared to Kerala.
 The figure is double than that for Kerala.
-The net attendance ratio of children in classes 1 to 4 and literacy rate are higher in Kerala; as compared to Punjab.
-This explains the significantly higher child mortality rate in Punjab.
+The net attendance ratio of children 14 and 15 age group and literacy rate are higher in Kerala; as compared to Maharashtra.
+This explains the significantly higher child mortality rate in Maharashtra.
 Bihar is fairing badly against all parameters which speaks about its poor record on Human Development Index.

 Copyright © excellup 2014